ubclaunchpad/LP-website/README.md

 # Docs

+Welcome to the UBC Launch Pad knowledge base!

 All Launch Pad-wide documentation lives in this repo.
 The goal of this repository is to gather advice, resources, best practices, and more for everyone to refer to.
 If you feel any of this documentation is unclear, out of date, or